Every child should be able to read. We're on a mission to help teachers make that happen.

 We are teachers, and we know how you feel.

-All of IMSE's instructors are CERI certified educators who have used Orton-Gillingham in the classroom.
+All of IMSE's instructors are CERI certified educators who have used IMSE in the classroom.
 We understand the challenges that you face in a modern, diverse classroom.
-We know what it's like to watch kids struggle to read.
+We know what it's like to watch children struggle to read.

-There's a misconception that Orton-Gillingham is only a one-on-one tutoring program for children with dyslexia.
-A multi-sensory approach makes reading easier for all children, not only those with dyslexia.
-When used in the classroom, Orton-Gillingham makes all children better readers.
+There's a misconception that Structured Literacy courses, such as Orton-Gillingham, are only one-on-one tutoring programs for children with dyslexia.
+Structured Literacy programs use research in the science of reading.
+The approaches make reading easier for all children, not only those with dyslexia.
+When used in the classroom, IMSE's methods make all children better readers.

-We believe that schools would have fewer struggling readers if they used this approach, and we are working with schools to move in that direction, one classroom at a time.
+We believe that schools would have fewer struggling readers if they used our approaches, and we are working with schools to move in that direction, one classroom at a time.

 We need more trainers and teachers to prepare future minds.

-You can show your students, their parents and your school system the value of multi-sensory education.
-If you're a teacher, attend an Orton-Gillingham training session near you.
-We also need more trainers to bring multi-sensory education into classrooms across the country.
-Let us know if you're interested in becoming a trainer.
+You can show your students, their parents, and your school system the value of the science of reading and Structured Literacy programs.
+If you're a teacher, attend an IMSE training session near you.
+We also need more instructors to bring Structured Literacy into classrooms across the country.
+Let us know if you're interested in becoming an IMSE Instructor.